benstaker/woocommerce-smiirl/README.md

     2. Add a new **port** property to override the default port if required, e.g. `port: 80`

 3. Modify the default config located in the **config** folder if required

+    1. Providing an empty value for the `*Name` properties will remove them from the response.
+E.g.: `lastUpdatedName: ''`

 4. Start the server using  `npm run start:dev` for local testing or using `npm run start:prod` for production use